List of Left Behind characters: Peter Mathews

-Peter Mathews was the archbishop of Cincinnati, Ohio, at the time of the Rapture.
-He was described as a very traditional Roman Catholic at this time, although he rapidly embraced dramatic changes to the faith after the Rapture.
-Shortly after the Rapture, Mathews participated in key meetings to establish the Global Community Faith (shortly after, it was renamed Enigma Babylon One World Faith) and also was elected to replace the pope John XXIV who had been raptured.
+Peter Mathews is the archbishop of Cincinnati, Ohio, at the time of the Rapture.
+He is described as a very traditional Roman Catholic at this time, although he rapidly embraces dramatic changes to the faith after the Rapture.
+Shortly after the Rapture, Mathews participates in key meetings to establish the Global Community Faith (shortly after, it is renamed Enigma Babylon One World Faith) and is also elected to replace Pope John XXIV who has been raptured.

-Calling himself Supreme Pontiff and Pontifex Maximus, Mathews became the leader of Enigma Babylon, adopted the name Peter the Second, and considered the new faith organization to be at least as important as the Global Community and himself an equal of Supreme Potentate and Antichrist Nicolae Carpathia.
+Calling himself Supreme Pontiff and Pontifex Maximus, Mathews becomes the leader of Enigma Babylon, adopts the name Peter the Second, and considers the new faith organization to be at least as important as the Global Community and himself an equal of Supreme Potentate and Antichrist Nicolae Carpathia.

-Mathews is later assassinated—stabbed with icicles from an ice sculpture—by the ten "kings" that Carpathia had appointed to lead the world under his rule.
+Mathews is later assassinated—stabbed with icicles from an ice sculpture—by the ten "kings" that Carpathia appoints to lead the world under his rule.
+His body is then incinerated, and it is reported that he had died of a contagious disease that causes its victims to bleed out through the mucus membranes.

 Montgomery Cleburn ("Mac") McCullum

-Pilot for Carpathia; Good friend of Rayford 'Ray' Steele, chief Tribulation Force pilot assigned to Petra; witness to the Glorious Appearing; residing near the Valley of Jehoshaphat.
+Montgomery "Mac" McCullum is a pilot for Carpathia, good friend of Rayford 'Ray' Steele, and chief Tribulation Force pilot assigned to Petra.
+He is a witness to the Glorious Appearing and resides near the Valley of Jehoshaphat.

 Walter Moon

 Walter Moon is a supporting antagonist in the Left Behind series.
-He was a prominent member of the Global Community who was promoted to the role of Supreme Commander after Leon Fortunato's promotion to High Reverend Father of Carpathianism and Jim Hickman's death.
-Moon is given the title though it has no real meaning at this point in the story.
-Before that, he was Director of Security for the Global Community.
-After his death, the Supreme Commander position was dissolved.
+He is a prominent member of the Global Community who is promoted to the role of Supreme Commander after Leon Fortunato's promotion to High Reverend Father of Carpathianism and Jim Hickman's death.
+Before that, he served as Director of Security for the Global Community.
+After his death, the Supreme Commander position is dissolved.

-Moon begged Carpathia to be the first to bear his mark and swore that he would bear it with endless pride.
-In Desecration, he got his wish when he received the mark of the beast along with his fellow members of the Global Community cabinet – Suhail Akbar and Viv Ivins – at the Temple Mount a day before Nicolae Carpathia committed the abomination of desolation.
-He received a dark negative six on his forehead for his mark of loyalty.
-Carpathia expressed his disappointment with him when he expressed some misgivings to Carpathia's plans to attack the Christians and Jews who are assembled at the Mount of Olives, Mizpe Ramon, Masada and Petra by referring to Micah's threat that an attack would bring back the plague of the sores or turn the waters of the world into blood.
-The final straw for Carpathia was his failure to promptly terminate a hijacked broadcast of Tsion Ben-Judah delivering a message from Global Community's own television network.
-Angered by the appearance of Ben-Judah on television, a choleric Carpathia shot Moon to death when Moon's frantic pleas to the network failed to terminate the broadcast.
+Moon begs Carpathia to be the first to bear his mark and swears that he will bear it with endless pride.
+In Desecration, he gets his wish when he receives the mark of the beast along with his fellow members of the Global Community cabinet – Suhail Akbar and Viv Ivins – at the Temple Mount a day before Nicolae Carpathia commits the abomination of desolation.
+He receives a dark negative six on his forehead for his mark of loyalty.
+Carpathia expresses his disappointment when he expresses some misgivings about Carpathia's plans to attack the Christians and Jews who are assembled at the Mount of Olives, Mizpe Ramon, Masada and Petra by referring to Micah's threat that an attack will bring back the plague of the sores or turn the waters of the world into blood.
+The final straw for Carpathia is his failure to promptly terminate a hijacked broadcast of Tsion Ben-Judah delivering a message from Global Community's own television network.
+Angered by the appearance of Ben-Judah on television, a choleric Carpathia shoots Moon to death when Moon's frantic pleas to the network fail to terminate the broadcast.